CartoDB/CartoDB-SQL-API/doc/API.md

   'filename': Sets the filename to use for the query result
               file attachment

+  'skipfields':
+              Comma separate list of fields that are not wanted in output.
+Only useful with "SELECT *" queries.

   'dp':       Number of digits after the decimal point.
               Only affects format=GeoJSON.
               By default this is 6.